gbgamzy/Go-VideoCall/README.md

 </h1>
 <p align="center">A real-time video conferencing and chat application built with Golang.
 This application enables users to participate in video calls while simultaneously engaging in text-based chat conversations.

+## Features
+- Video conferencing capabilities
+- Real-time chat functionality
+- Video streaming support
+- Built with pure Golang

+## Technical Requirements
+- Go 1.19 or higher

+## Getting Started

+### Prerequisites
+- Ensure you have Go 1.19+ installed on your system
+- A modern web browser that supports WebRTC
+- Working webcam and microphone

+## Usage
+- Access the application through your web browser at localhost:[port]

+- Allow camera and microphone permissions when prompted

+- Create or join a room to start video conferencing

+- Use the chat feature alongside video calls

+## Architecture
+Backend: Golang

+Real-time Communication: WebRTC

+Frontend: HTML/CSS/JavaScript